Classification via Two-Way Comparisons: Algorithm

+In the common case that $\calC$ partitions $Q$, each query $q\in Q$ is contained in just one class $c\in \calC$ (so $m = n$ and the algorithm runs in time $O(n^4)$), and then the algorithm can be implemented to use space $O(n^2 m) = O(n^3)$.
+To do this, in the above implementation of the dictionary using a matrix $\Matrix$ of buckets, each bucket $\Matrix[\ell, r, k]$ stores the records of at most four sets, so no prefix tree is needed to achieve constant access time and space.

 We note without proof that there is a deterministic variant of the algorithm that uses space $O(n^2 m)$ and time $O(n^3 m)$.
-This variant is more complicated so we chose not to present it.
+This variant is more complicated, so we chose not to present it.

-In the common case that $\calC$ partitions $Q$, so each query $q\in Q$ is contained in just one class $c\in \calC$, our algorithm can be implemented in time and space $O(n^2 m ) = O(n^3)$.
-To do this, in the above implementation of the dictionary using a matrix $T$ of buckets, each bucket $T[\ell, r, k]$ stores the records of at most four sets, so no prefix tree is needed to achieve constant access time and space.

 \paragraph{Extending the algorithm to other inequality tests.} Our model considers decision trees that use less-than and equality tests.
 Allowing the negations of these tests is a trivial extension.
 (E.g., every greater-than-or-equal test $\test \ge k$ is equivalent by swapping the children to the less-than test $\test < k$.)
-We note without proof that our results also extend easily to the model that allows less-than-or-equal tests (of the form $\test \le k$): the proof of Theorem~\ref{thm: heavy path} requires only a minor adjustment---specifically, such tests need to be taken into account when proving Claim~\ref{cla: w(u2') >= w(u3)} in the proof of Lemma~\ref{lemma: path distinct}; the extended algorithm then allows such tests in Recurrence~\ref{recurrence}.
+We note without proof that our results also extend easily to the model that allows less-than-or-equal tests (of the form $\test \le k$).
+Such tests only need to be accounted for in the proof of Theorem~\ref{thm: intermediate}; the extended algorithm then allows such tests in Recurrence~\ref{recurrence}.

+\paragraph{Acknowledgements.} Thanks to Mordecai Golin and Ian Munro for introducing us to the problem and for useful discussions.